 Ivana was the third discovery area in the district.
 In April, 2010, Blue Sky was granted a special airborne geophysics license covering 2.265 million hectares that included all of the prospective areas for uranium in the San Jorge sedimentary basin of Rio Negro Province.
 The license allowed Blue Sky to fly high-resolution airborne radiometric and magnetic surveys.
 Blue Sky was given the exclusive right to acquire new exploration licenses on the targets identified in the survey.
 The Ivana property was acquired to cover several of the anomalies found in this survey.

-A follow-up ground radiometric survey confirmed a +25 kilometre long anomaly caused by uranium mineralization on or near surface.
-Field programs have included prospecting, geological mapping, sampling/testing of hand pits, auger & shallow rotary drill holes, and a 2,023 metre diamond drill program comprised of 11 holes.
+A follow-up ground radiometric survey confirmed a >25 kilometre-long anomaly caused by uranium mineralization on or near surface.
+Field programs included prospecting, geological mapping, sampling/testing of hand pits, auger & shallow rotary drill holes, and a 2,023 metre diamond drill program comprised of 11 holes.
 Much of this work was funded through a joint venture with the multi-national uranium company, Areva.
-Results to date confirm the potential for a uranium deposit on the property, and the Company plans additional work to delineate resources.